clojurists-together/clojuriststogether.org/content/_index.md

 Goals

 * Support open source software, infrastructure, and documentation that the Clojure/ClojureScript community relies on.
+* Provide on-call support and maintenance for Clojars
-* Support other community initiatives like Google Summer of Code
+* Support other community initiatives like Clojure Camp, Clojure/Conj, Heart of Clojure, and Google Summer of Code

 ## How it works